Yale-BIM/f21-assignments/assignment-4/Train_Google_Cloud_Engine.md

 ## Getting Started with the Compute Engine of Google Cloud

 1. If you don't have a Google Cloud account already, create one.
-Go to the http://cloud.google.com/ website and click on "Compute.
-Build smarter, build faster".
-In the next page, click on `TRY IT FREE` and **log in with your Yale email.** If you are creating a new account, select "Individual" as account type.
+Go to the http://cloud.google.com/ website, click on `Get started for free`, and **log in with your Yale email.** If you are creating a new account, select "Individual" as account type.

 2. Once you have a Google Cloud account, go to your Console.
 Create a new project for the course assignments.

 3. Finally, follow the steps in [this tutorial](https://cloud.google.com/compute/docs/quickstart-linux) to create a Virtual Machine.
-As a reference for Assignment 5, past editions of the course have used Virtual Machines from Google Cloud with the following specifications:
+As a reference for Assignment 4, past editions of the course have used Virtual Machines from Google Cloud with the following specifications:

-    - **Name:** bim-a5
+    - **Name:** bim-a4
     - **Region:** us-central1 (Iowa)
     - **Zone:** us-central1-c
     - **Machine Family:** General Purpose
     - **Generation:** First (Skylake CPU)
     - **Machine Type:** n1-standard-4 (4 vCPU, 15 GB Memory)
     - **GPU Type:** 1 x NVidia Tesla K80
-    - **Book disk:** Ubuntu 18.04
+    - **Book disk:** Ubuntu 20.04
     - **Boot disk type:** SSD persistent disk (50 GB)
     - **Firewall**: Select "Allow HTTP traffic" and "Allow HTTPS traffic"